PSO Distance Functions

 Configuring the Event Distance

 The PSO distance module generates an event after the counters detect that a specified distance has been traveled.
 You can configure the module to generate events using a fixed distance value or using an array of distance values from the drive array.
 To specify a fixed event distance, use the PsoDistanceConfigureFixedDistance() function.
 When you use a fixed event distance, the PSO Distance module uses the value you specify in the $distance argument as the event distance.
 After the counters reach the event distance, the module resets the counters and continues using this value for the next event distance.
+The ReverseMotionDirection Parameter has no effect on PSO distances.
 The specified distance must be a positive integer number of counts.
 If you try to specify a non-integer number of counts, Automation1 Studio will report an error.
 You can use the Trunc() function to ensure that you specify a valid integer distance, but this can change your expected event distance.

 The PSO Distance module requires a fixed quantity of time to respond to changes at the tracking inputs.
 As a result, a small latency occurs before the PSO Distance module generates an event.
 When the PSO Distance module is configured to track a single input, the latency is 40 nanoseconds.
 When the PSO Distance module is configured to track two or three inputs, the latency is 50 nanoseconds.
 Additional latency can occur because of the feedback type of the tracking input.
 Refer to the PrimaryEmulatedQuadratureDivider Parameter and AuxiliaryEmulatedQuadratureDivider Parameter topics for more information.